chemprop/chemprop/README.md

 ### Docker

 Chemprop can also be installed with Docker.
-Docker makes it possible to isolate the `chemprop` code and environment.
+Docker makes it possible to isolate the Chemprop code and environment.
 To install and run our code in a Docker container, follow these steps:

 1. `git clone https://github.com/chemprop/chemprop.git`
 2. `cd chemprop`